-The DOM tree API (\Cref{fig:domapi}) ensures that @DOM@ trees are fully bracketed by introducing @DOM@ objects with a a higher-order function @makeDOM@ (line \ref{line:makedom}) similar to @withFile@.
-Its @body@ parameter takes in a @DOM@ object and a @Elems[TNil]@ capability, and must return another @Elems[TNil]@ capability.
-This ensures that the @DOM@ object ends in a @Nil@ state.
-As with the table locking example, we instantiate the @Elems@ type member to @Unit@ within the body so that we can use @Unit@ for @Elems@ in later method implementations.

-The @DOM@ object tracks two state changes: opening and closing elements.
-Opening an element should prepend the element to the @TList@, so invoking @open@ (\Cref{line:domopen}) on an element @E@ will transition @DOM@ from a state consisting of @TList@ @L@ to @E :: L@.
-Closing an element (\Cref{line:domclose}) is the dual of @open@, so it inverts the transition of @open@.
-As is standard for state-transitioning methods, both return a @Sigma@ and aare marked as extension methods on a @DOM@ object.
+The @DOM@ object tracks two kinds of state changes: opening and closing elements.
+Opening an element @E@ transitions the @EList@ state from @L@ to @E :: L@, prepending @E@ to the list.
+Conversely, closing an element (line \ref{line:domclose}) performs the dual operation, dropping @E@.
+This mechanism statically enforces correct bracketing, that is, each opened element must be closed in the reverse order.

-The @DOM@ API is capable of detecting several errors at compile-time.
-Some examples include attempt to close an element twice (a) or attempting to close an element (b) that has never been opened.

-Users can also define functions manipulating the @DOM@ tree at a lower level of granularity:

-Note that explicit @open@ and @close@ operations permit the method @newTableRow@ to abstract over the non-bracketed @</tr><tr>@.
+To introduce @DOM@ objects, the API provides a higher-order function @makeDOM@ (line \ref{line:makeDOM}), analogous to @withFile@ to ensure that the @DOM@ tree is fully bracketed.
+Its @body@ parameter takes a @DOM@ object @dom@ and a @dom.Elems[ENil]@ capability, and must return the same capability using @Sigma@, guaranteeing that all opened elements are eventually closed.
+This design detects several kinds of errors at compile-time, such as double element closure (\Cref{fig:domerr1}) or closing an element (\Cref{fig:domerr2}) that is never opened.